DS4PS/cpp-528-spr-2020/schedule.md

 What is your instinctive response after learning some of the details of how they operate?

 Before we explore the data, what is your apriori hypothesis?
-Do you think they work?
+Do you think they will work as designed?

 <a class="uk-button uk-button-primary" href="{{page.canvas.yellowdig_url}}">YELLOWDIG</a>